-2016/17 marked the first year of our Primary Outreach Programme where our Year 12 students learn how to teach and deliver a specialist project in a local state primary school.
+The Primary Outreach Programme began in 2016 with Year 12 students learning to teach and deliver a specialist project in a local state primary school.

-Having received very positive feedback from our partner primary schools, we have now expanded our programme to work with eight different schools in the local area, including: Heber, Goodrich, The Belham, Crawford, St. Anthony's, Elmwood, Harris Academy and Rosendale.
+Since then we have expanded our programme to work with eight different schools in the local area, including: Heber, Goodrich, The Belham, Crawford, St. Anthony's, Elmwood, Harris Academy and Rosendale.
+We have tailored our programmes to meet the needs of each school, including requests for dance and drama instruction, music provision, and sport and science enrichment.

-Alleyn’s Alzheimer’s Engagement Programme, in partnership with Castlebar Care Home, is a heart-warming and innovative project where Year 8 pupils work 2-1 with an elderly partner every Monday afternoon on a range of art and crafts projects.
-Our pupils gain a tremendous amount from the project and the feedback has been consistently positive.
-This programme makes a tremendous impact on the residents with Alzheimer’s who enjoy talking and working with our younger pupils so much.
-Before each project, our Year 8 volunteers receive training about the science behind Alzheimer's Disease and engage in role-plays, designed to fully prepare them for their outreach experience.
+Alleyn’s Alzheimer’s Engagement Programme, in partnership with a local care home, is an innovative project where Year 8 pupils work 2 to 1 with elderly partners each week on a range of art and crafts projects.
+Our pupils gain a tremendous amount from the initiative and the feedback from the care home has been very positive, stating that residents with Alzheimer’s enjoy talking and working with our younger pupils enormously.
+Before each project, our Year 8 volunteers learn about Alzheimer's Disease and receive training designed to fully prepare them for their outreach experience.
+Although this project had to pause during the pandemic, we very much hope to restart when we are able to.

 "Participating in the outreach programme requires more work and preparation than other options.
 But the impact and reward is so great that it really is worth it."